windingwind/zotero-pdf-preview/README.md

 ## Development & Contributing

-This add-on is built on the Zotero Addon Template of [zotero-pdf-translate](https://github.com/windingwind/zotero-pdf-translate).
+This add-on is built on the [zotero-addon-template](https://github.com/windingwind/zotero-addon-template).

 ### Build